-We, our principal investigators and our CROs are required to comply with regulations, including Good Clinical Practices ("GCPs"), for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials and their rights are protected.
+We, our principal investigators and our CROs are required to comply with regulations, including Good Clinical Practices, or GCPs, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials and their rights are protected.
 These regulations are enforced by the FDA, the Competent Authorities of the EEA countries and comparable foreign regulatory authorities for any products in clinical development.
 The FDA enforces GCP regulations through periodic inspections of clinical trial sponsors, principal investigators and trial sites.
 If we, our principal investigators or our CROs fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that, upon inspection, the FDA will determine that any of our future clinical trials will comply with GCPs.
 In addition, our clinical trials must be conducted with product candidates produced under cGMP regulations.
 Our failure or the failure of our principal investigators or CROs to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action.
 We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within certain timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.

-We expect that CROs will conduct all of our clinical trials.
+Although we designed our PRISM-MEL-301 Phase 3 clinical trial of IMC-F106C in first line advanced cutaneous melanoma, our Phase 1/2 dose escalation clinical trial of IMC-F106C in patients with multiple solid tumor cancers, our Phase 1 clinical trial of IMC-M113V in patients with HIV, and our Phase 1 clinical trial of IMC-I109V, and intend to design the future clinical trials for our product candidates, we expect that CROs will conduct all of our clinical trials.
 As a result, many important aspects of our development programs, including their conduct and timing, are outside of our direct control.
 Our reliance on third parties to conduct future clinical trials also results in less direct control over the management of data developed through clinical trials than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may:

-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.